INSIGHT: Spatially resolved survival modelling from routine histology crosslinked with molecular profiling reveals prognostic epithelial-immune axes in stage II/III colorectal cancer: Results

-To identify spatial protein programs associated with histology-derived risk, we analysed cohorts (Janssen ($n = 80$) and Orion ($n = 27$)) with serial tissue sections in which INSIGHT risk predictions from H\&E slides could be spatially aligned with protein measurements from registered mIHC and mIF sections.
-This revealed consistent spatial associations between predicted risk and protein expression across modalities (Fig.~\ref{fig:spatial_analysis}v).
-High-risk regions exhibited reduced expression of CD3e ($\rho=-0.42$), CDX2 ($\rho=-0.34$), CD4 ($\rho=-0.29$) and CD8a ($\rho=-0.28$) alongside increased expression of CD163 ($\rho=0.23$) and PD-L1 ($\rho=0.24$).
+To identify spatial protein programs associated with histology-derived risk, we analysed Janssen ($n = 80$) and Orion ($n = 27$) cohorts with serial tissue sections where INSIGHT risk predictions from H\&E slides could be spatially aligned with protein measurements from registered mIHC and mIF sections.
+This revealed consistent risk–protein associations (Fig.~\ref{fig:spatial_analysis}v).
+High-risk regions exhibited reduced expression of CDX2 ($\rho=-0.34$), T cell markers CD3e ($\rho=-0.42$), CD4 ($\rho=-0.29$) and CD8a ($\rho=-0.28$) alongside increased expression of macrophage marker CD163 ($\rho=0.23$) and T cell suppressor PD-L1 ($\rho=0.24$).
+While CD3E downregulation was the biggest contributor to STS-1, which encompasses a co-downregulation of cytotoxic T cell associated genes, CD3E was conversely upregulated in STS’s encompassing stromal (STS-2) and myeloid (STS-7) activation, suppressive immunity (STS-16), and exhausted niches (STS-9/12).
+In line with protein expression, CDX2 RNA downregulation was a major contributor to the highest risk-associated spatial program, STS-8.
 Together, these findings delineate spatial proteomic states linked to adverse prognosis, highlighting coordinated epithelial dedifferentiation and immune suppression at high-risk tissue sites.